Patrick Schmidt, M.F.A.

-Patrick Schmidt is an Associate Professor of Art at Washington & Jefferson College.
-His exhibition record includes solo and group shows in Kansas City, St. Paul, Florence Italy, Santa Monica, Washington D.C., and New York City.
+Patrick Schmidt is a Professor of Art at Washington & Jefferson College.
+His exhibition record includes solo and group shows in Kansas City, St. Paul, Florence/Cosenza Italy, Orquevaux, France, Santa Monica, Washington D.C., London, UK and New York City.
 His paintings have been featured in New American Paintings and can be found in several corporate and private collections throughout the U.S. and Europe.
-He lives in Pittsburgh with his wife and two dogs.
-He enjoys playing the cello, listens to “New Music,” loves to cook, and practices yoga regularly.
+He has attended residencies in France at the Chateau Orquevaux https://www.chateauorquevaux.com/ , and in Italy at the Box of Contemporary Space in Cosenza, and at the Ora Lerman Souring Gardens https://www.lermantrust.org/soaringgardens/ to name a few.
+His work is represented by the Todd Weiner Gallery in Kansas City, MO http://www.toddweinergallery.com/artists#/gina-adams-1 and at the Baker-Howard Contemporary in London https://bakerhowardcontemporary.co.uk/product-category/artists/patrick-schmidt/ .
+In addition to his art practice Patrick is a certified Yoga instructor and an avid cyclist.
+He lives in Pittsburgh with his wife (a used book shop owner https://citybookspgh.com/ ) and their dog Ms. Moneypenny.
+He enjoys playing the cello, listens to “New Music,” and loves to cook.